sinoftheta/CS46X-Group40/readme.md

 Running the `build.bat` file should be enough to produce an application.

-## Running Python by itself
+# Running Python by itself

 running `main.py` works just fine.
-It uses a different configuration file though.
+It uses a development config file.
+Requires that the code in c-source was built into a library.